-Remote Management: ADVANCED FEATURE!
-Remote management allows you to make changes to your Router's settings from anywhere on the Internet.
-Before you enable this function, MAKE SURE YOU HAVE SET THE ADMINISTRATOR PASSWORD.
-More Info Any IP address can remotely manage the router. - Only this IP address can remotely,,,,,,
+Remote Management: ment allows you to make changes to your Router's settings from table this function, MAKE SURE YOU HAVE SET THE o Any IP address can remotely mana ge the router.
+Any IP address can remotely mana Only this IP address can remotely manage the router > ge the router.